Wondering how to get kids to take medicine? Discover the biggest reason your child puts up a fight, and effective tips that can help.

 As if he didn’t already have so much on his plate… now this.

-We forget just how much kids go through when they’re sick, and how truly miserable they feel.
-Trying to get them to take medicine can feel like a nuisance to us, but feels that much worse to someone already unwell.
+We forget how much kids go through when they’re sick, and how miserable they feel.
+Trying to get them to take medicine can seem like a nuisance to us, but feels that much worse to someone already unwell.

 That’s why one of the best ways to show support and reassure your child that all will be fine is to praise her for being brave.
-She feels acknowledged for all she’s going through, and can see that, even though it’s uncomfortable, taking medicine is the brave—and right—thing to do.
+She feels acknowledged for all she’s going through.
+She sees that, even though it’s uncomfortable, taking medicine is the brave—and right—thing to do.

 Plus, this will help you show empathy the next time she needs to take her medicine again.
 She’s not trying to make trouble so much as struggling herself, both physically and emotionally.

 Free printables: Grab these printables on what to do when the kids are sick and a dosage tracker to note what medicines you give (and when).
 Join my newsletter and get your freebies below: